 How can I get help to understand how this relates to my farm?

-and discuss food safety practices.
-The OFRR will reiterate the information taught
+to observe and discuss your food safety practices.
+The OFRR will reiterate the information

-in the Grower Training and offer an educational approach to the key risk areas identified.
+taught in the Grower Training and offer an educational approach to the key risk areas

 For more information or to request an On-Farm Readiness Review (OFRR), please contact